Preparing For A Tattoo: 15 Steps Not To Forget

 You want to be comfortable when you’re in the tattoo artist’s chair, but you won’t be if you’re exhausted.
 Go to bed early the night before and give yourself plenty of time to fall asleep, especially if being nervous about getting tattooed might keep you up a bit later than usual.

-Being tired will also make the session feel like it’s taking longer, so make sure you’re not spending the entire time in your tattoo artist’s chair yawning and feeling the urge to stretch your weary muscles.
+Being tired will also make the session feel like it’s taking longer, so make sure you’re not spending the entire time in your tattoo artist’s chair yawning and feeling the urge to stretch and fidget.
+Sleep is also an important factor for your body when it comes to the healing process afterwards, too; so get those z’s!

 7. Don’t Show Up Hungry

 If you’re going to be sitting for a particularly long session, you might want to bring a small snack and something to drink.
-Bring something light that’s also easy to eat, so you can have it when there’s a moment of downtime but still finish it quickly enough that you’re not holding up your artist when they’re done taking their break.
+Bring something light that’s also easy to eat, so you can have it when there’s a moment of downtime.
+Of course, smaller tattoos may only take an hour or two, so snacks in these cases may not be required.

 8. Wear a Comfortable Outfit